 - 300 g Fresh fish fillets cut into chunks

-- 15 ea Fresh mussels cleaned, debearded
+- 15 Fresh mussels cleaned, debearded

-- 24 ea Clams purged in fresh water
+- 24 Clams purged in fresh water

 Garlic Saffron Rouille (Optional)